Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 15 to over 20 percent in legume hays

-Most horses require about 12 percent CP.
+Most adult horses at maintenance require about 10 percent CP.

 Cellulose, lignin and other poorly digestive components comprise ADF.
 Thus ADF measures how digestible the nutrients are in hay.
 The lower the value, the more digestible the nutrients.